Skip to Content

 Is there a secret to helping your kiddos enjoy the outdoors in the winter?

-Besides making sure they get out in all types of weather, the key is providing them with winter layers that are non-restrictive and warm.
+Besides making sure they get out in all types of weather, the key is providing them with winter layers that are non-restrictive and warm enough to regulate their body heat and keep out cold temperatures.

 A child stands in a mud puddle wearing warm winter clothes for toddlers.
 She has a smile on her face.

-Kids need warm clothes, but they also need to be able to move in them!
+Kids need warm clothes to protect them from extreme temperatures, but they also need to be able to move in them!

-We’re going to cover our perfect layering system and give you recommendations for the best winter clothes for toddlers and babies.
+We’re going to cover our perfect layering system for outdoor and give you recommendations for the best winter clothes for toddlers and babies.

 When our kids were wee babies, my husband and I decided that the only way to stay sane in the winter was to get everyone outside every single day.
 We did this rain or shine for years and years, and now that they are grown, they still make a habit to get outside regularly.

-We are lucky to live in a time when there is an incredible array of choices for winter clothes for kids.
+We are lucky to live in a time when there is an incredible array of choices for winter clothes for babies and toddlers.

-After raising kids in Vermont for 16 years, we’ve got a lot to share about the best cold-weather clothing, from toddler snow pants and mittens to cozy base layers that won’t let you or your kids down.
+After raising kids in Vermont for 20+ years, we’ve got a lot to share about the best cold-weather clothing, from toddler snow pants and mittens to cozy base layers for winter weather that won’t let you or your kids down.

-You’ve probably heard the saying – there is no such thing as terrible weather, just inappropriate clothing.
-For our kids to truly enjoy being outside, they had to be warm.
+You’ve probably heard the saying — there is no such thing as bad weather, just inappropriate clothing.
+For our kids to truly enjoy being outside on cold days, they had to be warm.

 First, a Few Cold-Weather Tips for Dressing Babies and Toddlers